Jordan Chatman

 Jordan Reid Chatman (born May 21, 1993) is an American professional basketball player.
-Chatman played college basketball for Boston College and Brigham Young University and was a standout high school basketball player, being named Washington Mr. Basketball in 2012.
+Chatman played college basketball for Boston College Eagles and Brigham Young University and in high school was named Washington Mr. Basketball in 2012.

 High school career

 Chatman grew up in Vancouver, Washington and attended Skyview High School before transferring to Union High School in 2010.
 As a senior in 2011–12, he averaged 20.7 points, 6.3 rebounds, 2.7 assists, and 1.9 steals per game, leading the team to a 21–8 record and third place finish in the state tournament.
 He averaged 27 points per game during the tournament run and hit a fullcourt shot as time expired in the state semifinals, earning tournament MVP honors.
 Chatman won the 2012 Washington Boys Basketball Gatorade Player of the Year award.
 He signed a national letter of intent to play at BYU.
 He chose BYU over scholarship offers from Washington State, Stanford, Oregon State, Boston College, Utah and Utah State.